Stock market today: Wall Street barrels to records as Nvidia tops $3 trillion in total value

 Some fatter-than-expected profit reports from tech companies helped drive the market.
 Hewlett Packard Enterprise jumped 10.7% after saying strong sales related to artificial-intelligence systems helped it deliver better results than expected.
 It also raised its financial forecasts for the year.

-Companies have so far been meeting Wall Street’s sky-high hopes for how much money the new technology will generate.
+Companies have so far been meeting Wall Street’s sky-high hopes for how much money AI technology will generate.
 That’s helped to catapult stocks almost regardless of what the broader economy and interest rates are doing.

 Nvidia is leading the way because its chips are powering much of the rush into AI, and it rose another 5.2% to bring its gain for the year to more than 147%.
 As has become almost routine, Nvidia was again the day's strongest force lifting the S&P 500.